mrkline/ece453/doc/schemas.md

 All messages in this protocol will be encapsulated in a JSON object with the following fields:

 - "type" - The type of message being sent.
-Used to determine what parser to use for the payload

 - "version" - An integer representing the version of this protocol.
 This version is 1.

 - "id" - An ID/sequence number for the message.
 Each ID must be a sequentially increasing value compared to other messages sent by a given sender (i.e. the UI or the system).

-- "payload" - The information being sent, in the form of one of the objects below

 ## Response

-A general response from the controller to the UI, unless otherwise specified below, will be of type "response" and contain a payload object with the following fields:
+A general response from the controller to the UI, unless otherwise specified below, will be of type "response" and contain the following additional fields:

 - "responding to" - The ID of the message that this one is a response to